 If you want a quick fix, you can use dry shampoo, or a baby powder to soak up any excess coconut oil left in your hair.
 Simply spray on, or shake the powder onto the hair, and brush it through to the ends.
 This can soak up the coconut oil completely, but you may want to shampoo and rinse your hair afterward just in case.

 Do you put coconut oil on wet or dry hair?

-For most cases, we would recommend putting coconut oil, or any types of hair oil on wet hair after washing, shampooing, conditioning and rinsing the hair.
+For most cases, we would recommend putting coconut oil, or any type of hair oil on wet hair after washing, shampooing, conditioning, and rinsing the hair.

 This will give it a good moisture boost and will leave your hair looking and feeling soft, shiny, and healthy all day long.